 What do you need for sim racing?

-Up front; you can make sim racing as expensive as you want.
+First of all; you can make sim racing as expensive as you want.
 How much it costs to start sim racing depends entirely on your budget and your own requirements for your setup.
 A sim racing setup ranges from several hundred to several tens of thousands of euros! ?

 Sim racing hardware